ariary/AravisFS/README.md

 **name**: is the encrypted value of the path of the resource **type** : is the type of the ressource within the fs. it could be:
 - folder
 -  file

 **content**: is the content of the resource ie a list of child resources name if type is  folder or the file content if type is file

 #### Example: Search in encrypted fs

-Take the example of `ubac -ls darkpath myencryptedfs.arafs` which aims to perform `ls` of the `darkpath` in `myencryptedfs.arafs`.
+Take the example of  `ubac ls -path=myencryptedfs.arafs darkpath` which aims to perform `ls` of the `darkpath` in `myencryptedfs.arafs`.

 First it will search the `darkpath` (it is an encrypted path) name in the list which is `myencryptedfs.arafs` .
-If the type is file it will return ...
-If the type is a folder it will take the content part and retrieve the type of all resource within (by searching with their name).
+If the type is file it will return the filename.
+If the type is a folder it will take the content part which is all its child resources encyrpted.
-Finally it will return a list with the child resources name with their type. (child resource name are encrypted)

 ### How does the remote interaction work  with the encrypted fs?
 Here the sequence of a `remotecat`.

 Previously we have our `ubac` listener launch on an accesible port on remote and the encrypted fs in the same location as the listener:

- 1. `-remotecat path/to/file <key>`
+ 1. `remotecat  -key=<key> path/to/file`
- 2. The path is encrypted using the `darken_path`function ~~> `darkenedpath`
+ 2. The path is encrypted using the `darkenpath`function ~~> `darkenedpath`
  3. The adret send a request to the ubac listener to perform a `cat` with `darkenedpath`
  4. The ubec listener perform the cat and return the encrypted result to `adret`
  5. `adret` decrypt it and print the result